Burningstone91/smart-home-setup/README.md

 In the AppDaemon directory should be a folder called "apps".
 All the following apps need to be created inside this directory.

 We are going to start with the area app.
-The are app creates area entities that will have attributes for the persons (list of persons in area), the occupied state(yes | no), the friendly name and the identifier.
+The are app creates area entities that will have attributes for the persons (list of persons in area), the occupied state(True | False), the friendly name and the identifier.

 Create a new file called "area.py".
 Add the following to this file: